hyhieu/hyhieu.github.io/blog/kv_cache_quantize.md

 [work in progress]

-In this post, I will discuss an approach to quantize an attention operation's KV cache.
-When computing attention on a along sequence, we typically store the states of the previous steps into a KV cache.
+In this post, I discuss an approach to quantize the KV cache of the attention operation.
+When computing attention over a along sequence, we typically store the states of the previous steps into a KV cache.
 This KV cache is stored in its own memory, which can potentially come with its own memory management logics.
 This post focuses on quantizing the content stored in that memory.

 # Background